after-the-sunrise/cryptowelder/README.md

 * Purchase a custom domain (cf: [Google Domain](https://domains.google/)), obtain SSL certificate (cf: [Let’s Encrypt](https://letsencrypt.org/)), and switch Grafana's access protocol from `HTTP` to `HTTPS`.

 Note that this list is **not comprehensive**.
 Contact your system administrator if you are not familiar with server securities in general.

+## DISCLAIMER
+Use at your own risk, following the [LICENSE](./LICENSE).
+Author has no plan to provide specific support for individual setups nor inquiries.